Next.js > Managing images

 Managing images

-One of the major advantages of using DatoCMS instead of any other content management systems is its responsiveImage query, which will return pre-computed image attributes that will help you setting up responsive images in your frontend without any additional manipulation.
+One of the major advantages of using DatoCMS instead of any other content management systems is its responsiveImage query, which returns pre-computed image attributes that will help you setting up responsive images in your frontend without any additional manipulation.

 To make it even easier to offer responsive, progressive images on your projects, we offer a package called react-datocms that exposes two components pairing perfectly with the responsiveImage query: <Image /> and <RSCImage />.

-Our solution offers the same advantages of using Next Image component, with the added benefit of having beautiful low-quality image placeholders (LQIP) in base64 format embedded directly within the page, without any additional request to be made by the browser or server:
+Our solution offers the same advantages as using the Next.js Image component, with the added benefit of having beautiful low-quality image placeholders (LQIP) in base64 format embedded directly within the page, without any additional request to be made by the browser or server:

 To take advantage of it, install the react-datocms package: